TheMarlboroMan/kana_dictation/README.md

 - Save user preferences to configuration files.
 - Multiple languages in the user interface.
-- Allow for user selected sillable groups (ie. practice only the vowels and the "K" group).
 - Quick translation from the command line (input the romaji sillables to get the kana on the console or screen).
 - Support for multiple screen modes (if SDL2 allows it).
 So far it's only 800x500, windowed.
+- Support to practice both hiragana and katakana at the same time.

 Thanks to: